petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 - in-memory, in-process
 - publishing is *Fire and Forget* style
 - events don't have to implement specific interface
-- event handlers are executed on a `ThreadPool` threads
+- event handlers are executed on `ThreadPool` threads
 - the number of concurrent handlers running can be limited
 - built-in retry option
 - tightly integrated with `Microsoft.Extensions.DependencyInjection`